blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - 1961: Berlin Wall was constructed to prevent East Berlin citizens from moving to the "fascist West Berlin who conspires to prevent the will of the peopl"
 - 1969: Space Race
 - Vietnam War
+	- Vietnam was a French colony, and some of it was invaded by Japan during World War II
 	- North Vietnam + USSR vs South Vietnam + US
+	- US joined the war because it was afraid of the spread of communism
 - 1973: Paris Peace Accords
 - 1975: Communist North Vietnam gains control of South Vietnam
 - 1976: Socialist Republic of Vietnam forms